stacks-network/sbtc-developer-release/README.md

 This package contains the core logic for sBTC.
 For now, most of it is sBTC operation parsing and construction.

+## romeo (sBTC Developer Release)

+This package contains a version of the sBTC token (SIP-10) for developers on testnet.

+Version 0.1 is a custodial solution that supports with deposit and withdrawal transaction on Bitoin only using OP_RETURN.
+The custodial solution is a rust binary that continuously observes the bitcoin and stacks blockchain.

+## sbtc-cli

+This package contains a command-line interface for sBTC to create and broadcast deposit and withdraw btc transactions.
+The cli also has a helper commands for credentials.
+## devenv

+This folder contains configuration files for docker images to launch services for sBTC in a local environment.
+Use `up.sh` to launch it, and use utility scripts to deposit and withdraw BTC.
+This environment can be used for demonstrations and automated testing.
 ## Contributing

 **Before going any further please review our [code of conduct](CODE_OF_CONDUCT.md)**